Kray-G/kinx/README.md

 *   etc.

 For example that is C, C++, Java, JavaScript, C#, and so on.
-If you agree, push the star.
+If you agree, or if you don't agree, anyway push the star.

 ## Features